I Think of You (album)

 I Think of You is the 20th long-play album by Perry Como, released by RCA Records.

-Background
+Background and content

 The single "I Think of You", came after his top ten hit "It's Impossible", and it reached No. 53 in the US, doing better on the AC chart, reaching No. 5 there, after that an album with the same name followed.

-Overview

 This album continues the formula of the previous LP release by including a majority selection of soft pop/rock from the charts of 1970-1971 by artists such as Simon and Garfunkel, Glen Campbell, The Carpenters, Bread, Lobo, and Ocean.

+Chart performance

-The album peaked at No. 101 on Billboard Top LPs, staying on the chart for 9 weeks.
-It did better on Cash Box, where it peaked at No. 93, and stayed on the chart for 8 weeks.
+The album debuted on Billboard magazine's Billboard Top LPs chart in the issue dated June 26, 1971, peaking at No. 101 during a nine-week run on the chart.
+It was ranked higher by Cashbox, where it peaked at No. 93 during an eight-week run.

 Reception

 A review from The Gramophone said of this album, "Mr. Como takes a vocal look at songs which have been hits in recent months for other artists ...
 In fact, he makes every song his own with an effortless facility possessed by very few artists, and the LP is an undiluted pleasure from beginning to end."